VC-H/flaskies/README.md

 # flaskies
-[`flask`](http://flask.pocoo.org/) toy applications and blueprints blend with a spirit of introspection
+A collection of [`flask`](http://flask.pocoo.org/) toy applications and blueprints blend with a spirit of introspection.